Koi199/Koi199/README.md

 Hello, I am Kyle aka Koi199
-I uploaded my most successful 3D models and pieces of code on here.
 I am currently messing around with data visualization in Python and Arduino microcontrollers.
 Let me know if you want to collaborate on anything --> kyleahvon@gmail.com